 Some people try to avoid LHC loading by not purchasing hospital cover altogether.
-This could be a risky move, because your health circumstances are likely to change as you get older.
-Hospital cover provides a wider range of health care options and more comprehensive cover.
+This could be a risky move because your health circumstances are likely to change as you get older.
+Hospital cover can provide a wider range of health care options and more comprehensive cover.

 The Australian government also provides rebates for private health insurance to help reduce the cost of your premium.
 If you skip out on health cover, you could be putting your healthcare options at risk.
 What’s more, you could be hit with the Medicare Levy Surcharge, an extra tax for people without hospital cover who earn over a certain amount.

 The longer you wait to take out hospital cover, the higher your LHC loading will be.
 The following table is an illustrative example of how LHC affects a base annual premium of $1000.

 How Can I Get Rid of the LHC Loading?

 If you wait until after your LHC base day to buy hospital cover, the LHC loading will kick in.
 The only way you can get rid of it is by holding eligible hospital cover for 10 continuous years.
 After 10 years of continuous membership, the LHC loading will be removed from your cover and your premium will reduce to the base premium.